devlooped/DependencyInjection.Attributed/readme.md

 }
 ```

-The default lifetime is [ServiceLifetime.Singleton](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime?#fields).
+The `ServiceLifetime` argument is optional and defaults to [ServiceLifetime.Singleton](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.servicelifetime?#fields).

 A source generator will emit (at compile-time) an `AddServices` extension method for
 [IServiceCollection](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.iservicecollection)
-which you can call from your startup code that sets up dependency injection, like:
+which you can call from your startup code that sets up your services, like:

 ```csharp
 var builder = WebApplication.CreateBuilder(args);